Norway plans Norwegian Air loan in extra pandemic spending plan | Business

 Norways's government said last week it would back Norwegian , which aims to emerge from court-ordered bankruptcy protection as a slimmed-down carrier focused primarily on the Nordic region.
 The government said on Friday the amount earmarked for the airline was in line with what Norwegian had asked for.

 Pareto Securities, which advised the government on the support for Norwegian, said the airline's scaled-down business plan appeared to make it a "sensible financial investment", according to the finance ministry.
-Norwegian Air was not immediately available to comment.
+"The government's support significantly increases our chances of raising new capital and getting us through the reconstruction process we are currently in," a Norwegian Air spokeswoman said in an email to Reuters.

 FISCAL DEFICIT Norway has imposed some of the toughest travel restrictions in Europe to stop the spread of a more contagious coronavirus variant first identified in Britain.